How to Complete an Energized Electrical Work Permit (EEWP)

 Who is authorized to sign and approve an Energized Electrical Work Permit?

 Approval typically requires a chain of command to ensure accountability.
-This includes the qualified person(s) performing the work, a supervisor, and a representative from management (e.g., site manager, safety director).
+This often includes the qualified person(s) performing the work, a supervisor, and a management representative (e.g., site manager, safety director).
 The specific roles may vary by company policy but must involve individuals with the authority to oversee and accept the risk on behalf of the organization.

 Does the NEC code book cover the requirements for an EEWP?

 No, this is a common point of confusion.
 The NEC code book (NFPA 70) focuses on the safe installation of electrical systems.
-The requirements for safe work practices around electrical equipment, including the EEWP, are detailed in NFPA 70E, Standard for Electrical Safety in the Workplace.
+The requirements for safe work practices around electrical equipment, including the use of energized work permits and job safety planning, are covered in NFPA 70E, Standard for Electrical Safety in the Workplace, which employers use to develop safe work procedures.

 Continuing Education by State